Waldsteinia ternata

-Waldsteinia ternata, commonly referred to as barren strawberry, is an herbaceous perennial plant.
-It has a disjunct distribution, being native to Eastern Europe and Eastern Asia, namely the Changbai Mountains of China, Sakhalin and Siberia in Russia, and Japan.

-Both the leaves and the flowers of W. ternata are reminiscent of strawberry.
+Waldsteinia ternata is a low growing herbaceous perennial plant species belonging to the rose family (Rosaceae).
+It has a disjunct distribution, being native to Eastern Europe and Eastern Asia, namely the Changbai Mountains of China, Sakhalin and Siberia in Russia.
+Both the leaves and the flowers of this plant are reminiscent of strawberry.
 The leaves are trifoliate (hence the specific epithet), arranged in rosettes, glossy, and evergreen in climates with mild winters.
-The yellow, five-petaled flowers appear in late spring or early summer.
+The yellow, five petaled flowers appear in late spring or early summer.
 The fruit is an inedible berry.

-The plant usually grows 4 in to 6 in tall and forms a thick foliage carpet by spreading via stolons and rhizomes.
-The spread is slow and thus not seen as aggressive.
+Cultivation

-W. ternata has been cultivated since at least 1803.
-The cultivated plants are, for the most part, based on W. ternata subsp. trifolia.
-Undemanding of soil conditions, W. ternata is used in landscape and garden design as a groundcover or as an edger for the herbaceous border.
-As it can grow in either sun or dappled shade, it is considered appropriate for shade gardens.
+Waldsteinia ternata, has been cultivated since at least 1803.
+The cultivated plants are, for the most part, based on Waldsteinia ternata subsp. trifolia.
+This plant is widely cultivated in temperate regions as a robust, flowering groundcover.
+The plant usually grows 10 cm (4 in) to 15 cm (6 in) tall and forms a thick, dense foliage carpet by spreading via stolons and rhizomes.
+Undemanding of soil conditions, it's used in landscape and garden design as an underplanting or as an edger for a herbaceous border.
+It is highly adaptable to varied light conditions, performing well from full sun to deep shade.
+As it can grow well in dappled shade, it is considered appropriate for shade gardens.
 Neither pests nor diseases pose significant problems.
 The 'Kronstadt' cultivar has enlarged flowers, while 'Variegata' has variegated leaves.

+Lookalike Species and Commercial Confusion

+Waldsteinia ternata (Siberian barren strawberry) is frequently mislabeled and sold in North America under the misnomer of their native species Waldsteinia fragarioides (Appalachian barren strawberry).
+This plant is much easier for commercial growers to rapidly propagate via division of above ground rooted runners, which is a major reason why it accidentally flooded the North American nursery trade.
+Because the two species share nearly identical three lobed semi evergreen foliage, and yellow five petaled flowers, they are easily misidentified without close inspection of the floral anatomy and leaf margins.

+Taxonomy and identification

+Waldsteinia ternata and Waldsteinia fragarioides can be definitively distinguished by key morphological traits: